Which bones compose the pectoral girdle? | Channels for Pearson+

 1

-Understand the function of the pectoral girdle: It serves as the attachment point for the upper limbs and provides support and mobility.
+Understand the anatomical location and function of the pectoral girdle.
+It is part of the appendicular skeleton and serves as the attachment point for the upper limbs.

-Identify the bones involved in the pectoral girdle: The pectoral girdle is composed of two main bones.
+Identify the bones that are part of the pectoral girdle.
+The pectoral girdle consists of two main bones: the clavicle and the scapula.

-Recognize the clavicle: The clavicle, or collarbone, is a long bone that connects the arm to the trunk of the body, providing structural support.
+Review the function of the clavicle, which is a long bone that serves as a strut between the shoulder blade and the sternum, providing support and stability.

-Recognize the scapula: The scapula, or shoulder blade, is a flat bone that provides attachment points for muscles and articulates with the clavicle.
+Examine the scapula, which is a flat bone located on the posterior side of the rib cage, playing a crucial role in shoulder movement and stability.